herrboyer/SoFairOA-documentation/CONTRIBUTING.md

 ### Legal notice

-All contributions to the documentation [TODO add name] are submitted under the [Community Specification License 1.0](LICENSE.md).
+All contributions to the documentation [TODO add name] are submitted under the [Creative Commons Attribution 4.0 International license](LICENSE.txt).
 Contributions to companion software tools and libraries are submitted under the open source license indicated in the corresponding software projects and files.

 By making a contribution to this project, you certify that the contribution was created in whole or in part by you, and you have the right to submit it under the corresponding license.